istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

         name: "productpage-viewer"
     {{< /text >}}

 Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`).
-Now you should see "Bookinfo Sample" page.
-But there are errors `"Error fetching product details"` and `"Error fetching product reviews"` on the page.
-These errors are expected because we have not granted "productpage" service to access "details" and "reviews" services.
+Now you should see the "Bookinfo Sample" page.
+But there are errors `Error fetching product details` and `Error fetching product reviews` on the page.
+These errors are expected because we have not granted the `productpage` service access to the `details` and `reviews` services.
 We will fix the errors in the following steps.

 > There may be some delays due to caching and other propagation overhead.

-### Step 2. allowing access to "details" and "reviews" services
+### Step 2. allowing access to the `details` and `reviews` services

-We will create a policy to allow "productpage" service to read "details" and "reviews" services.
-Note that in the [setup step](#before-you-begin), we created a service account "bookinfo-productpage" for "productpage" service.
-This "bookinfo-productpage" service account is the authenticated identify for "productpage" service.
+We will create a policy to allow the `productpage` service to access the `details` and `reviews` services.
+Note that in the [setup step](#before-you-begin), we created the `bookinfo-productpage` service account for the `productpage` service.
+This `bookinfo-productpage` service account is the authenticated identify for the `productpage` service.

 Run the following command: